The Kingdom strikes back -- Signs of the Messiah at work in Haiti

 The students are all Haitian.
 The school, however, has a distinct global flavor.
 Jeanine Van Beek, a long-time director of the school, was Dutch and spoke at least five languages.
 There are Haitian professors like Remy Cherenfant, Marcel Sainvilus, and DeMerzier Charles (who is currently a Nazarene missionary in Africa).
 Nazarene missionaries teaching on the staff have come from the United States, Canada, and Great Britain.
 Together, this international team assures that the message preached to listening ears is clear and uncompromising.
 The Church of the Nazarene is a global church.
 Haiti Nazarene Theological College makes that clear!

 Nazarene Theological College has one of the best French-language theological libraries in Haiti.
 It seeks to maintain studies on a high academic level.
 Of primary concern, however, is the spiritual tone of the students.
-For four years we lived on the edge of the campus.
-On many mornings we were awakened at 6 A.M. by music from the school chapel as students began their day with singing and a prayer meeting.
+For four years, we lived on the edge of the campus.
+On many mornings, we were awakened at 6 a.m. by music from the school chapel, and students began their day with singing and prayer meetings.
 There are also twice-weekly chapel services.
 Thursday morning is a prayer and fasting time.
 No breakfast is served.
 Classes start an hour later than usual.

 The Messiah has come.
 The deaf are hearing.